-By now, most people are familiar with cloud gaming, otherwise known as game streaming.
+Most people are now familiar with cloud gaming, otherwise known as game streaming.
 With services such as Google Stadia, Xbox Game Pass Ultimate, Amazon Luna, etc., you can play PC games without needing any PC hardware.
 Servers owned by the companies run the games and stream the gameplay over the internet to your device.
-The Moonlight gaming tool is a lot like these services, but your gaming rig acts as the server.
+The Moonlight gaming tool is much like these services, but your gaming rig is the server.

 In this article, we will tell you all about the Moonlight gaming tool and why every PC gamer should use it.
-We’re going to go over how it works, what you need to get set up, and more!
+We will review how it works, what you need to set up, and more!

 What is the Moonlight gaming tool?

 As mentioned already, Moonlight is a program that allows you to stream games over the internet from your gaming PC (aka “host”) to your phone, tablet, laptop, or TV (aka “client”).
 Assuming you have fast enough internet connections for both the host and the client, you can play your PC games anywhere — even if your gaming rig is physically miles away.

 Essentially, the Moonlight gaming tool is like your own personal Google Stadia.

 Instead of streaming games from Google’s or Amazon’s servers, you stream from your gaming PC.
 And, instead of paying Google or Amazon to buy games and stream the content, you can stream the games you already own as much as you like for free.
-Plus, you can stream any game, not just the ones Google, Amazon, or Microsoft offer.
+Plus, you can stream any game, not just those that Google, Amazon, or Microsoft offer.

-Moonlight is free and open-source, so you can install it on as many systems as you like without any cost.
+Moonlight is free and open-source, so you can install it on as many systems as you like without cost.
 If you’re a software developer, you can even contribute to the further development of Moonlight.